Updated July 21, 2023

-- The first type of such a pump and sump technique is to flow such information about the company which is wrong but will have a positive impact upon share prices.
+- The first type of such a pump and sump technique is to flow information about the company, which is wrong but will positively impact share prices.

-- The next practice is of creating bogus demand of the shares of the company i.e. some brokering house will be appointed who will create bogus demand of the shares and not offering any share of the company for sale which results in the price of the share.
+- The following practice is creating bogus demand for the shares of the company, i.e., some brokering house will be appointed who will create bogus demand for the shares and not offer any share of the company for sale, which results in the price of the share.

-- The share is trading at a very low price for a long period.
+- The share has been trading at a meager price for an extended period.

-- The financials of the company represents not such good profits which could raise the price of a share.
+- The company’s financials represent not such good profits which could raise the price of a share.